Foresight Transformation Missions

 Find out more about each of the foresight transformation missions:

-- A Just Transition is a way to think about organisational responses to our overlapping systemic challenges.
+- A just transition is a way to think about organisational responses to our overlapping systemic challenges.
 These include climate change, biodiversity and energy crisis, intergenerational inequity, and shifting geopolitics.
 Organisations of all kinds from governments to businesses to NGOs face multiple strategic and policy challenges as a result, including managing complex legacy issues, legitimacy and social permission to operate.
+Some of the work on climate and energy futures, and just transitions are being led by the NGFP Climate Hub.Learn more

 - Imagining a world without nuclear weapons requires not only a radical rethinking of present models of security but also critical and creative explorations of governance paradigms that can effectively monitor and enforce a prohibition.
 In such a future, the global peace and security landscape might look and feel different in ways that require applying new lenses to legacy security and nuclear-specific challenges, illuminating sectoral and institutional biases, and overcoming siloed and reactive approaches to security in a world of intersectional risks and threats.